 Portugal’s Most Enchanting Beaches and Sea Caves

 There are many compelling reasons to visit Portugal.
 Portugal—Europe’s oldest country—is home to countless beautiful historic buildings and works of art.
 Portugal’s Port wine is among the most celebrated dessert wine in the world.
 One of the primary reasons that visitors flock to Portugal is the country’s distinctive cliffs and beaches, Portugal’s coastline features some of the most stunning seashores in all of Europe.
-Placid turquoise water, white sandy beaches, and striking rock formations never fail to enchant visitors.
+Placid turquoise water, white sandy beaches, and striking rock formations never fail to enchant visitors, neither all of the new foreign residents that are flocking to the country, according to a local real estate agent.

 BENAGIL CAVE